archelogos/CarND-Vehicle-Detection/README.md

 ![alt text][image4]

 After that and once we checked the model was working fine, it was defined a smarter windows definition.
-Instead of just define a fixed-size window, some different windows layers were defined.
+Instead of just defining a fixed-size window, some different windows layers were defined.
 We did that to approximate the window parameters to the kind of elements that we wanted to find in the images.

 ```python
 window_configs = [